 - Where Do Nurse Practitioners Work?

-I’d really appreciate if you could give this article a star rating.
+I’d really appreciate it if you could give this article a star rating.
 Thank you in advance!